Pabau GO app

 Results typically take three to six months to build.
 But once Google rankings hold, this channel delivers leads without ongoing ad spend.

-Key risk: Ignoring your Google My Business profile.
+Key risk: Ignoring your Google Business Profile.
 An incomplete or outdated profile pushes you out of local map results, which is where most clicks happen.

 Social media